Why the system had to exist

 Impact

-A design system is not just a deliverable.
-It is a multiplier.
+A design system is not a deliverable — it’s a multiplier.
 These are the results after three months in production.

 Before